 Please collect your child promptly at the end of the school day.
 Where late collection is persistent and/or significantly late, the school is obliged to share concerns as necessary with other agencies.
+We may also need to place a child into the after-school club and provide the parent/Carer with the bill.

+3.3.
 What to do if my child is absent?